 - Accommodation in twin-share rooms with en suite bathroom in 4-star hotels - Meals as indicated in the tour itinerary where: B=breakfast, L=lunch & D=dinner - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach - Bruny Island 3-hour wilderness cruise - Gordon River & Macquarie Harbour 6-hour cruise: including seating in the Premium Upper Deck - Half day tour by diesel locomotive travelling from the shores of Macquarie Harbour into the ancient rainforest and mountains of Tasmania's rugged west coast - Porterage of one piece of luggage per person at hotels (not at airports) - Lecture and site-visit program - Entrance fees - Use of audio headsets for site excursions - Tips for the coach driver, local guides and restaurants for included meals
+Other meals may not have drinks included. - Transportation by air-conditioned coach - Bruny Island 3-hour wilderness cruise - Gordon River & Macquarie Harbour 6-hour cruise: including seating in the Premium Upper Deck - Half day tour by diesel locomotive travelling from the shores of Macquarie Harbour into the ancient rainforest and mountains of Tasmania's rugged west coast - Lecture and site-visit program - Entrance fees - Use of audio headsets for site excursions - Tips for the coach driver, local guides and restaurants for included meals